4.6. In need of project adjustments?

 - Timelines and Reporting: If the adjustments affect the project’s timeline or reporting requirements, provide an updated timeline and reporting schedule, clearly indicating how the project will accommodate the changes and meet the revised obligations.

 - Submission and Approval: Follow the submission procedures specified by the funding authority.
 Submit the request for amendment along with the supporting documents within the prescribed timeline.
 The funding authority will review the request, evaluate its feasibility, and communicate their decision regarding the proposed adjustments.
-The approval process may vary depending on the program and the nature of the adjustments.
+The approval process may vary depending on the programme and the nature of the adjustments.

 The amendment is requested and processed in a paperless form in the Funding & Tender Opportunities Portal.